 Put Stock Options

 A put option gives the holder the right to sell a security at the given strike price by the expiry date.

 Again, there are two main ways to make money with put options.
 Either you buy or sell a put option.

-Again, let’s make an example.
+Again, we give an example.
 Stock X is currently trading at 170 USD per share.
 You buy one option with a strike price of 155 USD, and you pay 0.50 USD per share.
 The total premium is 50 USD (0.5 x 100).
 If the price of X goes down to 150, you can exercise your option, sell the stocks at 155 USD and repurchase them at 150 USD.
 With that, you made 450 USD in profit (100 x 5 – 50).